westonruter/wp-user-photo/readme.txt

 * Fixed the inclusion of the stylesheet for the options page

 = Todo =
+1. When changing the authorization level, all previous users' photos should be automatically approved if they meet the minimum user level
+1. Include a get_userphoto() and get_userphoto_thumbnail() ?
 1. Add a management page to allow admins to quickly approve/reject user photos.
 1. Add option so that when a photo is rejected, the user is notified.
 1. Restrict image types acceptable?